Azure/template-analyzer/docs/built-in-bpa-rules.md

 **Recommendation**:
 To [enforce the latest TLS version](https://docs.microsoft.com/en-us/azure/app-service/configure-ssl-bindings#enforce-tls-versions), in the [Microsoft.Web/sites/config resource properties](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites/config-web?tabs=json#SiteConfig), add (or update) the *minTlsVersion* property, setting its value to `1.2`.

+## Managed identity should be used in your Web App
+For enhanced authentication security, use a managed identity.
+On Azure, managed identities eliminate the need for developers to have to manage credentials by providing an identity for the Azure resource in Azure AD and using it to obtain Azure Active Directory (Azure AD) tokens.

+**Recommendation**: To [use Managed Identity](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet), in the [Microsoft.Web/sites resource managed identity property](https://docs.microsoft.com/en-us/azure/templates/microsoft.web/sites?tabs=json#ManagedServiceIdentity), add (or update) the *type* property, setting its value to `"SystemAssigned"` or `"UserAssigned"` and providing any necessary identifiers for the identity if required.

 ## Only secure connections to your Azure Cache for Redis should be enabled
 Enable only connections via SSL to Redis Cache.
 Use of secure connections ensures authentication between the server and the service and protects data in transit from network layer attacks such as man-in-the-middle, eavesdropping, and session-hijacking.